OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 ### Prerequisites

 - [.NET runtime](https://dotnet.microsoft.com/download/dotnet/6.0/runtime) for Windows.
-One of the tools used in the preview runs on .NET.
+One of the tools used for the unified manifest runs on .NET.

 [!INCLUDE [Yeoman generator prerequisites](../includes/quickstart-yo-prerequisites.md)]